TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 This research and development project describes an easy-to-use community-specific digital currency, that is governed through a Moloch-fork DAO.
 Users can mint, burn, and hold, and participate in its governance.
 An amount of tokens is allocated automatically to a communal pool governed by the DAO (TrojanPool.sol) whenever the token is minted from the smart contract or transferred from one address to a different address, as "DAO tax".
 Additionally the token contract implements a "redistribution tax" that is awarded to all token holders.
 The proposed implementation would operate on a public blockchain and would be backed by Ether.

-Furthermore, the method described can be forked and the depolyment parameters such as % DAO tax and Bonding Curve parameters adapted to scenarios such as creating a fundraising mechanism for Moloch-fork DAOs, or Moloch x Continuous Organizations, and other novel crypto-economic experiments and use-cases.
+Furthermore, the method described can be considered a "DAO primitive" that can forked and the depolyment parameters such as % DAO tax and Bonding Curve parameters adapted to scenarios such as creating a BC fundraising mechanism for Moloch-fork DAOs, or Moloch x Continuous Organizations, and other novel crypto-economic experiments and use-cases.

 ## Goals